ItsYaBoyPandaz/Tiktok-Video-Downloader/README.md

+===========DISCLAIMER===========

+PLEASE USE THIS AT YOUR OWN RISK.
+This plugin is initially designed for users to download their own TikTok videos.
+I am not legally reposible for any misuse or off-site modifications to the plugin.
+Please use this at your own risk as it is currently underdeveloped.

 ===========NOTICE===========

-Due to the impending shutdown of tiktok in the US, I will be archiving this project.
-Thank you to the small group of friends I had that supported me on this project
+Due to the unknown status of Tiktok, pending a possible change of hands or ownership, I will not be managing this as much as I wanted to.

 === TikTok Video Downloader ===